Telecommunications engineering: industry sector overview

 - The challenges of scalability involved in rolling out huge telecoms networks.

 The telecoms industry seeks graduates in...

 Always check individual employers' requirements.

-Fiona Corden is a software engineer with Metaswitch Networks.
+Thanks to Fiona Corden for her help with this article.
+Fiona is a software engineer with Metaswitch Networks.
 She has an engineering degree from Durham University.